joostkremers/ebib/docs/ebib-manual.md

 directory.
 The default name is `ebib-keywords.txt`, but you can change that if you like, of course.

+Note that after setting or changing this option, you need to restart Ebib for the change to take effect.
+If you do not, Ebib will not be able to save your keywords.

 Keywords that have not been made permanent are marked as such in the entry buffer in `ebib-warning-face`, (usually a red foreground colour, but this can be customised).
 If you run into such keywords and want to